The blockchain is a term which is coined a lot when it comes to cryptocurrency. It is a technology that has revised the way we perceive transactions.

 What is Blockchain?

-As the name goes Blockchain refers to the blocks that contain information, this information can vary in any form, what matters is how the information is being stored and processed in the Blockchain.
-The concept of Blockchain evolved when a technique originally described in 1991 by a group of researchers, who had the idea of time-stamping the digital documents so that it is not possible to backdate them or tamper with the data.
+As the name goes Blockchain is a distributed ledger where that contains blocks of information, this information can vary in any form, what matters is how the information is being stored and processed in it.
+The concept evolved when a technique originally described in 1991 by a group of researchers, who had the idea of time-stamping the digital documents so that it is not possible to backdate them or tamper with the data.

 In the year 2009, Satoshi Nakamoto used this digital time-stamping concept to create a digital cryptocurrency which is popularly known as Bitcoin.

-A Blockchain is a distributed ledger, it is open for all to join the ledger for transacting.
-Blockchain has a very fundamental property which makes it so popular, once any data is being fed into the blockchain, it is nearly impossible to tamper with the data.
+A Blockchain has a very fundamental property which makes it so popular, once any data is being fed into the blockchain, it is nearly impossible to tamper with the data.

 How does the Blockchain work?